-Despite extensive research in the field of DM with the identification and characterization of known traditional risk factors, these conventional risk factors are insufficient to explain the sharp increase in global cases, indicating that other risk factors could contribute to this increase.
-Among these risk factors, exposure to environmental toxins such as pollutants and chemicals has been shown to play a significant role in disease development and progression, such as cancer (9,10), autism (11), and cardiovascular disorders (12).
-Recently, Sayeed et al. have reviewed the physiological and pathological roles of environmental toxins in glucose homeostasis and insulin resistance (13).
-Although the review highlighted some of the molecular mechanisms involved, such as gluconeogenesis, hypoxia-inducible factor (HIF), oxidative stress, and inflammation (13), the impact of exposure to environmental chemicals and pollutants on the epigenetic modifications in DM remains unrevealed.
+Despite extensive research in the field of DM and the identification and characterization of traditional risk factors, these conventional factors are insufficient to explain the sharp global increase in cases, suggesting that additional risk factors may contribute to this rise.
+Among these, exposure to environmental toxins, such as pollutants and chemicals has been shown to play a significant role in the development and progression of various diseases, including cancer [9, 10], autism [11], and cardiovascular disorders [12].
+Recently, Sayed et al. [13] reviewed the physiological and pathological roles of environmental toxins in glucose homeostasis and insulin resistance.
+Although the review highlighted some of the molecular mechanisms involved-such as gluconeogenesis, hypoxia-inducible factor, oxidative stress, and inflammation [13]-the impact of exposure to environmental chemicals and pollutants on epigenetic modifications in DM remains largely unexplored.
 Therefore, the current review focuses on understanding and further exploring potential molecular mechanisms and the emerging impact of risk factors, particularly the influence of environmental pollutants and epigenetic modifications on the development of diabetes and insulin resistance.